 Every part of the ProForm SMART Pro 9000 treadmill says quality and durability.
-ProForm is part of ICON Fitness and it shows in the dedication to using superior quality engineering and mechanisms.
+ProForm is part of ICON Fitness and the company is dedicated to using superior quality engineering and mechanics.

 The 4.25 HP motor is finely balanced and precision tuned for nearly silent operation that holds up without overheating even with multiple users.

-While listing at $2,999, it's usually on sale for $1,999, kicking it up to the luxury level.
+While listing at $2,999, it's usually on sale for $1,999, which is a good deal for all that you are getting.
 It costs about $500 more than the ProForm 5000, but it does have the bigger screen and stronger motor.

 The Pro 9000's lifetime warranty on the frame and motor, 5 year coverage of the parts and 2 years of labor is perhaps the best warranty you'll ever see on a machine costing less than $3000, making it a steal for even the most serious athletes.